• Skip to primary navigation

 You'll have the best luck looking for them at mom-and-pop stores, small grocers, or farmers' markets.

 • Key Characteristics: Porcini mushrooms offer an intense umami flavor and a meaty texture.
-They are a suitable substitute for shiitake mushrooms when you desire a rich and robust mushroom flavor in your dish.
+They are a suitable substitute for shiitake mushrooms when you desire a rich and strong mushroom flavor in your dish.

 • Proper Ratio: Use an equal amount of porcini mushrooms as a substitute for shiitake mushrooms.
 Adjust the quantity based on your recipe requirements.